nodejs/node-eps/002-es6-modules.md

 A Module Record that presents a view of an Object for its `[[Namespace]]` rather than coming from an environment record.

+All exported values are declarative.
+That means that they are known after the file is parsed, but before it is evaluated.

+When creating a `DynamicModuleRecord`.
 The list of exports is frozen upon construction.
-No new properties may be added.
-No properties may be removed.
+No new exports may be added.
+No exports may be removed.

 ## Algorithm

-When `require()`ing a file.
+When loading a file.

-1. Determine if file is ES6 or CommonJS (CJS).
+1. Determine if file is ES or CommonJS (CJS).
 2. If CJS
 	1. Evaluate immediately
 	2. Produce a DynamicModuleRecord from `module.exports`
-3. If ES6
+3. If ES
 	1. Parse for `import`/`export`s and keep record, in order to create bindings
-	2. Gather all submodules by performing `require` recursively
+	2. Gather all submodules by performing loading dependencies recursively
 		* See circular dep semantics below
 	3. Connect `import` bindings for all relevant submodules (see [ModuleDeclarationInstantiation](https://tc39.github.io/ecma262/#sec-moduledeclarationinstantiation))
 	4. Evaluate

+This still guarantees:

+* that ES module dependencies are all executed prior to the module itself
+* CJS modules have a full shape prior to being handed to ES modules
+* allows CJS modules to imperatively start the loading of other modules, including ES modules

 ## Semantics

-### Determining if source is an ES6 Module
+### Determining if source is an ES Module

-A new filetype will be recognised, `.jsm` as ES6 based modules.
+A new filetype will be recognised, `.jsm` as ES modules.
 They will be treated as a different loading semantic but compatible with existing systems, just like `.node`, `.json`, or usage of `require.extension` (even though deprecated) are compatible.
 It would be ideal if we could register the filetype with IANA as an offical file type, see [TC39 issue](https://github.com/tc39/ecma262/issues/322).
 Though it seems this would need to go through the [IESG](https://www.ietf.org/iesg/) and it seems browsers are non-plussed on introducing a new MIME.

 The `.jsm` file extension will have a higher loading priority than `.js`.

-### ES6 Import Resolution
+### ES Import Path Resolution

-ES6 `import` statements will not perform non-exact searches on relative or absolute paths, unlike `require()`.
+ES `import` statements will not perform non-exact searches on relative or absolute paths, unlike `require()`.
 This means that no file extensions, or index files will be searched for when using relative or absolute paths.

-`node_modules` based paths will continue to use searching for both compatibility and to not limit the ability to have `package.json` support both ES6 and CJS entry points in a single codebase. `node_modules` based behavior will continue to be unchanged and look to parent `node_modules` directories recursively as well.
+`node_modules` based paths will continue to use searching for both compatibility and to not limit the ability to have `package.json` support both ES and CJS entry points in a single codebase. `node_modules` based behavior will continue to be unchanged and look to parent `node_modules` directories recursively as well.

 In summary so far: